Ms. Monika Meler, Head

 ARID 2112.
 Interior Design Studio II.
 3 Hours.

-Prerequisite: ARID 2111.
-Further development of the fundamentals of interior design as applied to designing residential settings.
-Emphasis is placed on graphic presentation and oral communication.
+Prerequisite: ARID 2111 and 2310.
+Further development of the fundamentals of interior design as applied to designing residential or small scale commercial environments.
+Technical drafting, graphic presentation, and oral communication are emphasized.
 Site visits and field trips may be required.

 ARID 2310.
 Interior Design Graphics and Presentation.
 3 Hours.

 Prerequisite: ART1030, ART 1011.
 Corequisite: ARID 2111.
-Freehand sketching, rendering techniques, axonometric projection, one-point and two-point perspective, color and black and white media applied to the needs of interior design communication.
+A study of hand drawing technical skills, such as freehand sketching, rendering techniques, technical drafting, along with one-point and two-point perspective utilizing color and black and white media as applied to the needs of interior design visual communication.

 ARID 3111.
 Interior Design Studio III.
 3 Hours.